 The DNA-laced taggant can only be detected in a scientific lab or with a proprietary infrared laser.
 In fact, by using the laser, the invisible DNA-ink will glow "GREEN."
 More importantly, the chance of replicating this exact sequence is 1 in 33 trillion!

-Overt Tagging - A label bearing an alphanumeric serial number is applied on the back of the item in a discrete location away from any inscription, notes or stampings.
+Overt Tagging - A label bearing an alphanumeric serial number is applied on the back of the item in a discrete location away from any inscription, notes or stampings or on the Letter of Authenticity.
+The choice is yours.
 Interestingly enough, this label was specifically designed to checkerboard when tampered with and can be completely removed!
 In addition, the label is non-destructive and does not harm your valuable item.

 STEP 3: CERTIFICATION

-Letter of Authenticity - For items submitted with an authentication fee of $50 or higher, a detailed letter on your authenticated piece is composed and issued with your item.
+Letter of Authenticity - A detailed letter on your authenticated piece is composed and issued with your item.
 The letter provides several security features to prevent counterfeiting:

 - Double-watermarked paper; simply hold the LOA against a lamp and look for the official PSA/DNA logo and a series of double helix DNA strands.

 - A detailed, color-changing PSA/DNA logo hologram embedded into the custom paper: not a sticker placed on top of the page, but rather actually part of the paper itself.